 draw up a provisional salary budget

-Create a budget for salaries by position and time of year.
+Create a budget for annual salary increases by job titles and time of year.
 Make a list of all employees that need to be paid, as well as those that need to be recruited, and when.
-Find out the rates of pay from the salary guide.
+Find out the salary pay from the salary guide.

-want to know how salaries will change in 2023 and how to pay your employees fairly? get your copy of our 2023 salary guide.
+want to know how annual salaries will change in 2024 and how to pay your employees fairly? get your copy of our 2024 salary guide.

 get the salary guide